Spanish–Moro conflict: Campaign of 1876

 In 1873 Spain had largely reorganized her Philippine forces, and in 1876 the forces included seven native regiments of infantry and one of artillery, two regiments of the civil guard, and some force of carbineers and marines.
 There were also troops at Balabac, Isabela de Basilan, and Cavite.

 The relations between the Government and Di Amirul, the Sultan of Jolo, had been becoming more and more tense, and an extensive expedition was planned against the Sultan by the captain-general in 1876, in spite of Spain's political troubles at home and the depleted condition of the treasury.
 The projected expedition was received with great enthusiasm in the city of Manila and throughout Luzon, especially by the great religious orders.
 The fleet of 10 steamers leaving Manila early in February was reinforced at Zamboanga and proceeded with 11 additional transports and miscellaneous vessels under the escort of 12 gunboats to Bacungan, where anchorage was made on February 20.
 The captain-general was in command and was accompanied by the admiral in command of naval forces.
 On the 22d a landing was made at Paticolo, about a league northeast of Jolo, the fleet silencing the ineffectual Moro resistance.
 Malcampo, the captain-general, ordered a half brigade to remain at Paticolo with the engineer section and a mountain battery, with directions to march upon Jolo the following day in order to unite with the force which the captain-general would lead into the interior to flank the Moro stronghold.
 The plan proved nearly fatal to the turning column.
 It was lost in the thick woods and was unable, on a very hot day, to find water.
 The following afternoon, harassed by the Moros and nearly perishing from thirst, the column reached the shore at Tandu, where it united with that left at the beach, which had not been molested in the least.

 The captain-general, loth to abandon his plan of attacking Jolo from the interior, finally decided to attack by the shore.
 The army advanced at daylight on the 29th, the fleet opening upon the forts at the same time.
-At 9 a heavy rain came on and lasted an hour, at the end of which time a brigade advanced against the forts of the datos Daniel and Ubico.
+At 9 a heavy rain came on and lasted an hour, at the end of which time a brigade advanced against the forts of the datus Daniel and Ubico.
 The vanguard was led by the First Regiment, and the brigade commander was the first to set foot upon the enemy's works.
 After a sharp fight the forts were captured by the Spaniards, and the entire force advanced.
-The Moros in the forts of the Sultan and the Dato Tanquan made a fierce resistance, and two colonels fell wounded; but the last works were carried by an assault of the Spanish artillery battalion, Jolo remaining in undisputed possession of the Spaniards.
+The Moros in the forts of the Sultan and the Datu Tanquan made a fierce resistance, and two colonels fell wounded; but the last works were carried by an assault of the Spanish artillery battalion, Jolo remaining in undisputed possession of the Spaniards.